thwonghenry/KomicaHelper/README.md

-# Komica Helper - a chrome extension for komica pages
+# Komica Helper - chrome extension for komica
 ## Features
 - Update the threads and replies without refreshing
 - Display the quoted reply near the quote ID when hovered